 When reviewing the operating budget and the 15-year cash flow projections, CHFA will review the financing institution's assumptions for reasonableness and may seek additional information.
-Refer to the CHFA Procedures and the Multifamily Underwriting Standards Summary section of the Multifamily Rental Housing Program Guideline for income and expense assumptions.
+Refer to the CHFA Procedures and the Multifamily Underwriting Standards b.
+Development Budget:

+Summary section of the Multifamily Rental Housing Program Guideline for income and expense assumptions.